 CCHD Administration agreed that Patagonia Health would meet their needs in retrieving data and improve billing, and the staff found the EHR to be very user-friendly.
 “We chose Patagonia Health because it was the number one choice among our staff” said Crane.
 The Implementation Team included the staff throughout the selection and implementation process to keep morale up and to keep staff updated throughout the entire project.
 Crane added “I think the biggest morale booster for us was communication and continuously encouraging staff that, yes, you can do this and we are going to get through this together!”

 Patagonia Health EHR is a cloud and apps-based software solution, which required little IT support to get CCHD up and running quickly.
 Customizations, such as condensing four encounter forms into one, were made by Patagonia Health to better meet CCHD’s needs, and quick-guides, provided by Patagonia Health, were modified by CCHD to be even more specific.
 Cheat sheets were developed specifically for common clerical and clinical functions.
-In addition to the EHR system, CCHD also purchased the School Health App, Dashboard App, Communicator App, and later the GIS Health Mapping App.
+In addition to the EHR system, CCHD also purchased the School Health App, Management Dashboard App, Communicator App, and later the GIS Health Mapping App.

-Extensive group trainings were held to promote communication and collaboration, utilizing test patients for teams to work through all possible scenarios of their clinic.
+Extensive group training sessions were held to promote communication and collaboration, utilizing test patients for teams to work through all possible scenarios of their clinic.
 “Patagonia Health’s support and training has been very organized and thorough.
 They are always very responsive to any request or issues that we have sent them” said Leonard.
 Throughout the process, Patagonia Health staff advised on how to improve and optimize workflow.
 Patagonia Health was on-site during go live to help with the transition.
 Internally, CCHD staff communicated through walkie-talkies during go live and posted notices to inform patients, in case there were any issues or slowdowns.
 “It’s been so smooth for our staff.
 We had worries that it would be very complicated and slowdown the processes but it has been a very smooth transition” said Crane.

 CCHD has improved the continuity of care because of the improved accessibility of information.
 By using Patagonia Health EHR, tracking down a paper chart is no longer time consuming or frustrating; with the electronic health record, clerical staff’s time spent pulling charts has decreased substantially and there is no paper clutter of loose documents.
 “When a physician calls from another facility, everything is there.
 I don’t have to go looking for a chart or put them on hold for five minutes, I’ve got everything at the click of a button” said Janet Houser, RN, PHN Supervisor II Maternity Clinic CCHD “and letters and referral forms are so easy to transmit directly from the EHR system.”
 Immunization and communicable disease (including TB) is so much easier with the EHR.